kdabir/travis-groovy/README.md

 [![Build Status](https://travis-ci.org/kdabir/travis-groovy.svg?branch=master)](https://travis-ci.org/kdabir/travis-groovy)

+## How
+- Fork this repo and enable build on travis.
 - Example `script.groovy` included in the repo.
-Replaced it with groovy script(s) of choice.
+Replace it with groovy script(s) of choice.
-- Multiple groovy scripts can be executed.
+- Execute multiple groovy scripts by adding commands to `scripts` section in `.travis.yml`
 - All groovy scripting goodness like `Grab` available in the scripts.

 Here is the sample output